 OW Golf Society Report

-John Butler presents the Captain’s Cup to Robert Hollidge
+John Butler (captain) presents to Robert Hollidge

 The society’s season is approaching its conclusion and I have many meetings or matches on which to report.